Q&A - Towed From Business Parking Lot

 I am hoping that you can provide some advice on the rules and regulations for tow truck operators and for private property within city limits.

-As you have seen in your examination of the Motor Vehicle Act, that when you park on private property in a municipality, you give the property owner permission to deal with your vehicle.
+As you have seen in your examination of the Motor Vehicle Act, that when you park on private property in a municipality, you give the property owner permission to have your vehicle towed.

 192 (1) If a motor vehicle or trailer is left without the occupier's consent on private property in a municipality ... the owner of the motor vehicle or trailer is deemed to have authorized and empowered the occupier to be the owner's agent for the purpose of towing it to a place of storage and of storing it.